Establishing a cash reserve: How much should you have?

 What are my other options for accessing money in case of an emergency?

 If you want to pay for unexpected expenses without using a cash reserve or liquidating investments, a line of credit may be an option.
-However, talk to your financial advisor about the advantages and risks before pursuing these possibilities:
+However, talk to us about the advantages and risks before pursuing these possibilities:

 • Home equity lines of credit (HELOC) allow you to take a loan against the equity in your house, often at rates much lower than other lending options.
 You may choose to open a HELOC at any time to provide an option in case funds are needed, provided you have sufficient equity in your home.